mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 There's a place for improvements in the code above but you get the basic idea - receive binary data and forward it to the remote TCP server, after the handshake was initiated.

-### Processing binary data in JavaScript
+## Processing binary data in JavaScript

 There are a few primitives we're going to use: [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer), [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) and [Blob](https://developer.mozilla.org/en/docs/Web/API/Blob).

 > The ArrayBuffer object is used to represent a generic, fixed-length raw binary data buffer.
 You can not directly manipulate the contents of an ArrayBuffer; instead, you create one of the typed array objects or a DataView object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.

-The `TypedArray`s allow us to process individual words (with length 8, 16, 32 bit) in order to handle the binary messages received by the proxy.
+The `TypedArray`s allow us to process words (with length 8, 16, 32 bits) in order to handle the binary messages received by the proxy.
 In order to tell the WebSockets connection, we want to talk in binary with the proxy we need to:

 {% highlight JavaScript %}
 var socket = new WebSocket('ws://127.0.0.1:8081');